How to make a standing gnome

 Insert legs into gnome boots

-Apply a generous amount of hot glue into the Gnome shoes.
+Apply a generous amount of hot glue to the Gnome shoes.
 Place the Gnome legs into the shoes and reposition, so that the legs are straight.
-Add weights to fill the shoes and hold up.
+Add weights to fill the shoes and hold them up.
 I also put a little extra faux fur around the top of the boots to fill them in.

 make a standing gnome = glue shoes